 When they are teenagers they might bite a little bit more frequently and bite anything that looks interesting to see how it tastes (source).
 This phase does not last very long and they do not bite very hard.

 Overall, they’re not aggressive pets and do not frequently bite.

 When a glider trusts you, they will definitely display affection towards you, but not to the extent that pets like dogs do.
-You have to keep in mind that they have not been domesticated nearly as long as dogs have, so in essence, they’re more wild than dogs which have been by our side for thousands of years.
+You have to keep in mind that they have not been domesticated nearly as long as dogs have, so in essence, they’re more wild than dogs that have been by our side for thousands of years.

 A good way to build a bond with them is by playing with them and carrying them around in a bonding pouch.
 Bonding pouches are special pouches that you can wear around your neck with your glider in it.
 That way they get used to being around you and your scent.

 Sugar gliders will show affection towards you by grooming you (just like they would a member of their colony) and by they might give you small little love bites.

 Pet sugar glider checklist – are you ready to adopt one?